Ceebs93/THDM_T3PS_scanner/Magellan_tasks.md

 # Stretch Tasks for Magellan

+- [ ] Edit auto-install file to run intial-start-up.sh and request user confirmation/input for compilers and environments
 - [ ] Look into uncoupling 2HDMC from parameter-processor in order to allow for people to use other models.
 This will require editing the config file for MCMC runs
 - [ ] Add future plans for Magellan to manual
 - [ ] Create some example config files